jesustgr/note-taker/README.md

 3. Install the required dependencies using npm install.
 4. Start the application with npm start.

+## Usage
+Once the application is running, open your web browser and navigate to the provided URL.
+You will be greeted with the Note Taker interface.
+Here's how to use the application:

+1. Click on the "Get Started" button to access the note-taking interface.
+2. Enter a title and the content of your note, then click the floppy disk icon to save.
+3. Your note will be added to the left sidebar for easy access.
+4. Click on a saved note to view it

+The user can has the ability to delete a note by clicking on the trash can icon, but the page must be refreshed to see the deletion.
+This is a bug that will be worked out in the future.

 ## Contact Me!
 - GitHub: [jesustgr](https://github.com/jesustgr)
 - Email: jesustgreyes@gmail.com